Web Components Cheatsheet

 • <slot name='keyname'> is a named slot

-• <slot> without the keyname is a default slot into which everything else is added.
+• <slot> without the keyname is a default slot to which everything else is appended

 When using a Web Component in HTML, the companion attribute slot='keyname' is used to designate in which slot content will be appended.
 If content without the slot attribute is used and there is no default slot, then the children is not rendered.